gewooniv/eijgenraamnet/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a project to share insights of our family history and genealogy with others.
+The current/old website is outdated and to be replaced by this one.

+The current requirements are:
+* an admin panel to add posts/articles
+* a link and clear description to our family tree (external site)
+* a comment section below posts
+* a guestbook